Implementation Shortfall

 This is the primary reason strategies degrade from backtest to live performance.
 Backtests typically assume fills at the signal price.
 In reality:

-The time between signal generation and order execution.
-Sources include:
+The price drift between signal generation and order arrival at the exchange.
+Sources:

 When using limit orders, there is a probability that the order does not fill.
-The missed trade represents opportunity cost -- profit you would have earned had you used a market order with slippage instead.
+The missed trade represents opportunity cost — profit you would have earned had you used a market order with slippage instead.
+Per Perold's canonical definition, this is measured by marking the unfilled intended size against a closing benchmark (e.g., next-bar close or end-of-day).

 This component is often invisible because traders only measure trades they took, not trades they missed.